Repeated mergers of black hole binaries: implications for GW190521: The Merger Chain Without Recoils

-Throughout the simulation, 10 other BHBs not containing Snowball form in the core, however, none remains long enough to either merge or be ejected, with the longest binary only surviving $\sim 31$ Myr.
-Seven out of ten of these BHBs undergo an exchange encounter with Snowball, wherein the preexisting binary exchanges a component for Snowball.
-Six of the seven newly unbound BHs are ejected from the cluster as a result of the interaction.
+Why is it that no other BHs merge with anything apart from snowball in this cluster?.
+Throughout the simulation, 10 other BHBs not containing Snowball form in the core, however, none remain bound long enough to either merge or be ejected, with the longest binary only surviving $\sim 31$ Myr.
+All 10 binaries are disrupted by encounters with Snowball, or with a binary containing Snowball.
+Seven out of these 10 BHBs undergo an exchange encounter with Snowball, wherein the preexisting binary exchanges a component for Snowball, with the remaining three BHBs simply destroyed with no exchange.
+As a result of the exchange events, six of the seven newly unbound BHs are ejected from the cluster as a result of the interaction.
+Snowball's presence in the core is essentially preventing the survival of any other BHB.
 Exchange encounters are more frequent within the first few gigayears when there is still a sufficiently high number of relatively massive BHs in the core, with only four out of 28 exchanges occurring after $t = 2$ Gyr.
 This is because exchange events, in general, require BHs of comparable mass \citep{1975MNRAS.173..729H}.
-On the other hand, scattering events that don't result in exchange remain relatively common, occurring every few Myr at least until $\sim 10$ Gyr, after-which the BH population has mostly evaporated (see also \citealt{2013ApJ...763L..15M} for a Monte Carlo investigation of the BH population in star clusters).
+On the other hand, scattering events that don't result in an exchange remain relatively common, occurring every few Myr at least until $\sim 10$ Gyr, after which the BH population has mostly evaporated (see also \citealt{2013ApJ...763L..15M} for a Monte Carlo investigation of the BH population in star clusters).

-The specifics of Snowballs mass gain are obviously dependant on the mass of the companion BHs involved in the merger.
+The specifics of Snowball's mass gain depend on the mass of the companion BHs involved in the merger.
 However, our results clearly show that any BHB within a cluster core is likely to undergo multiple exchange events.
-Previous scattering experiments also show that the lighter of the two binary components is preferentially ejected from the system in favour of the intruder \citep{1993Natur.364..423S}.
+Previous scattering experiments also show that the lighter of the two binary components is preferentially ejected from the system in favour of the intruder \citep{1993Natur.364..423S}, meaning that BHBs with mass ratios closer to one are dynamically favoured.
 This process systematically increases the companion mass before merger.
 Hence, heavier BHs are more likely to merge than lighter ones, which is indeed what we see here.
-All seven Snowball BHB mergers involve a secondary BH which is in the heaviest 5\% of all BHs at the time of merger.
+All seven Snowball BHB mergers involve a secondary BH which is in the heaviest 5\% of all BHs at the time of the merger.
+This is why most of the BHs that merge with Snowball have masses in the low to mid 20 M$_\odot$, as this is approximately the maximum mass of BHs produced due to our cluster models and supernovae prescriptions.